How to stop spam emails

 Consider using a third-party payment service

 Every time you buy something online, you have to register with a company and submit all kinds of private or confidential information you'd probably rather not share.
-If you open an account with a third-party payment service, such as Google Wallet (formerly called Google Checkout) or PayPal, you can limit what you're sharing very effectively.
-When you pay by Google Wallet, for example, Google acts as an intermediary, handling all the payments on your behalf, and you can opt not to share your email address with the shop you're buying from if you wish: everything will be channeled to you through Google instead.
+If you open an account with a third-party payment service, such as Google Pay (formerly called Google Wallet and Google Checkout) or PayPal, you can limit what you're sharing very effectively.
+When you use Google Pay, for example, Google acts as an intermediary, handling all the payments on your behalf, and you can opt not to share your email address with the shop you're buying from if you wish: everything will be channeled to you through Google instead.
 If you pay for things using PayPal, you can avoid sharing your credit card details with shops you've never encountered before and might not automatically trust.
 Using services like these can help you reduce how much information you're sharing online, lessen the risk of identity theft, and cut problems like spam.

 Photos: Using payment services such as Google Wallet (left) and PayPal (right) can help you ensure your private information stays that way—reducing problems like identity theft and spam.